theeghanprojecthub/event-listener-demo/README.md

 4.  **Validate in Your Destination**
     Finally, go to your remote syslog's "Events" or "Logs" dashboard.
 You should see the test log message appear in real-time, confirming the entire pipeline is working.

+5.  **Uninstalling the Agent**
+    If you need to completely remove the agent and all its configurations, use the built-in uninstall command.

+    ```bash
+    sudo log-agent-ctl uninstall
+    ```

 ### Method 2: Run with Docker